wiremock/api-template-library/docs/CONTRIBUTING.md

 If you would like to contribute an API template to enable other WireMock users to build their own mocks based off your template, feel free to submit a pull request to the repository.

+A template can be added to featured list by adding the `featured` tag in the metadata JSON.
+If a template is somehow related to WireMock, please also use the `wiremock` tag.

 It may take some time to propagate changes to [WireMock](https://wiremock.org/) or [WireMock Cloud](https://wiremock.io).